MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 ms.author: surbhigupta
 ---

-# Integrate location capabilities
+# Overview

- You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides well-defined APIs and the tools necessary for your app to access the user’s [native device capabilities](native-device-permissions.md).
-You can integrate the location capabilities of native device with your Teams app.
-Use the location APIs, such as [getLocation](/javascript/api/@microsoft/teams-js/microsoftteams.location?view=msteams-client-js-latest#getLocation_LocationProps___error__SdkError__location__Location_____void_&preserve-view=true) and [showLocation](/javascript/api/@microsoft/teams-js/microsoftteams.location?view=msteams-client-js-latest#showLocation_Location___error__SdkError__status__boolean_____void_&preserve-view=true) to integrate the capabilities within your app.
-At present, the web, desktop, and mobile apps support the location features.
+ You can integrate the location capabilities within your Teams app.
+Use Microsoft Teams JavaScript client SDK, which provides well-defined APIs and the tools necessary for your app to access the user’s native device capabilities.
+Use the location APIs, such as `getLocation` and `showLocation` to integrate location capabilities within your app.
+At present, the web browsers, desktop apps, and mobile apps support the location capability.

-## Advantages of integrating location capabilities
+## Advantages

-The main advantage of integrating location capabilities in your Teams apps is that it allows web, desktop, and mobile app developers on Teams platform to leverage location functionality with Microsoft Teams JavaScript client SDK.
+The primary advantage of integrating location capabilities in your Teams apps is to leverage location functionality in web, desktop, and mobile app using Microsoft Teams JavaScript client SDK.

-The following examples show how the integration of location capabilities is used in different scenarios:
+The following list provides the advantage of location capabilities:

-* Track the attendance by using a selfie in the vicinity of the area.
-The location data also gets captured and sent along with the image.
 * Share authentic health data of cellular towers with the management.
 The management can compare any mismatch between captured location information and the data submitted by maintenance staff.
 * Locate technical support staff in a particular area.
 The app asks for permission to use the location to find support staffs near the specified area.
 After the permission is granted, the search results are filtered near that particular location and support staff IDs get displayed.
 * Report the location after completing a job in the field.
+* Track the attendance by using a selfie in the vicinity of the area.
+The location data also gets captured and sent along with the image.
+This scenario is specific for mobile apps.

 To integrate location capabilities, you must do the following: